Red Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a 10-game hitting streak in this matchup.
-During his last 10 games he is hitting .524 with a double, two home runs, four walks and eight RBI.
+- Arraez has recorded a base hit in 11 straight games.
+During his last 10 outings he is batting .429 with a double, a home run, four walks and six RBI.

 Arraez Recent Games